brianyamasaki/get-that-job/docs/src/common-ideas/recruiters-are-busy/index.md

 - Use readable, high contrast and larger fonts (no smaller than 10 point).
 - You can shrink the margins to squeeze in more words, but tiny margins are not as pleasing to eye for anyone.
 If they're looking for an excuse to skip reading your item, lots of text with no margin is a petty, but adequate reason to skip it.
 - Never use hard to read fonts, like script or handwriting fonts, even if it looks interesting or fun.
+- Clearly separate your documents into sections to allow quick skimming.
+For Resumes, use clearly separated sections for Education, Experience and other skills.
+For letters, be sure to clearly separate your paragraphs.

 ## How Recruiters get Judged